We all have times when we lack confidence and do not feel good about ourselves.

 You may tell yourself you're "too stupid" to apply for a new job, for example, or that "nobody cares" about you.

-Next, start to write down evidence that challenges these negative beliefs: "I'm really good at cryptic crosswords" or "My sister calls for a chat every week".
+Next, start to write some evidence that challenges these negative beliefs, such as, "I'm really good at cryptic crosswords" or "My sister calls for a chat every week".

 Write down other positive things about yourself, such as "I'm thoughtful" or "I'm a great cook" or "I'm someone that others trust".

-Also write down good things that other people say about you.
+Also write some good things that other people say about you.

 Other ways to improve low self-esteem